|

 branching cannot reach, and in humans, the place reproductive imagination finds

-<HAL debates the fact that there is a place where branching cannot reach.
+its limit. <HAL debates the fact that there is a place where branching cannot reach.
 He

 would like to point out that Fractals branch infinitely, and infinitesimally.